furkangu/esp32_flappybird/README.md

-esp32 flappybird just got fixed, tow work with base64 encoding
+esp32 flappybird just got fixed, to work with base64 encoding

+see /floppybird_working